gerardroche/sublime-phpunit/README.md

 ### CLI Options

-If you want some CLI options to stick around, you can configure them in your global preferences:
+If you want some CLI options to stick around, you can configure them in your settings.

 Menu → Preferences → Settings